Wesley-Vos/2021/docs/index.md

 ### Day 3 - Diagnostics

 ### Day 4 - Bingo
-The game at Day 4 was playing Bingo with a squit.
+The game at Day 4 was playing Bingo with a squid.
 Given the input of drawn numbers and all bingo cards.
 The program has to find the card that as first (or last) has one full row.
 The result is the sum of unmarked numbers on the winning card multiplied by the last drawn number.
 ```python